TrangPhuongMai/Final_Project/README.md

 <a id='components'></a>
 ## 3. Specific Components
 ### 3.1 Airflow: Scheduler
-Responsible for the daily dag run and manage all the. ..
+Responsible for the daily dag run and manage dags execution ([more info(https://docs.google.com/document/d/1xtGPNm6DT3w5G9XtnOmor3aAYaLFFzOrUl16pz5kzL8/edit#heading=h.60wywg1ru8mi)).

 #### Main Tasks
-+
++ Trigger Spark App Daily
++ Provide date variable for Spark to save and write data to correct directory
 #### Consideration
-+
++ Capable of providing execution date variable or any date variable that user want to run.
 ### 3.2 Spark: Main framework for data pipeline
 This project use Spark as the framework for handling the ETL
 #### Main Tasks: